swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 messages from Service Providers that indicate, in their metadata, that they sign request messages (see [2.1.2](#service-providers) above).
-If this signature verification fails, the Identity Provider MUST return a SAML error response and MUST NOT fulfill the request.
+If this signature verification fails, the Identity Provider MUST return a SAML error response and MUST NOT fulfil the request.

 An Identity Provider that receives a request message that is not signed from a Service Provider that has indicated, in its metadata, that it